Rajalakshmi12/IITM_Tds_Project1/README.md

 ## IITM Tools in Data Science Prohect 1

-As of May 2024, Ryujinx has been tested on a

 1. Scraping mechanism: I scraped the data from the Github site using the github API with a personal access token.
           GITHUB_TOKEN =  '<personal-token>'
           HEADERS = {'Authorization': f"token {GITHUB_TOKEN}",